Colours-nitkkr/Colours-nitkkr.github.io/index.md

   <div id="values">
 	  <div class="section-title">Our Values</div>
     <div id="values-text">
-      At KAIR, we care about good code, great learning experience, and doing things <b>the way they should be</b>.<br/><br/>
+      At KAIR, we care about good code, great learning experience, and doing things the way they should be.<br/><br/>
-      We believe that the challenges the world is facing today are enormous.
+      The challenges the world is facing today are enormous.
 These issues can be inevitably addressed with the help of AI, which is a huge part of the next technological revolution.
-We understand that there's a need to promote the AI culture in colleges to make people learn and become familiar with the ongoing trend in the field of tech, so that they can contribute in solving real world problems.
-We are first ever AI Research Club of NIT, Kurukshetra!
+We believe that there's a need to promote the AI culture in colleges to make people become familiar with the ongoing trend in the field of tech, so that they can contribute in solving real world problems. <b>We are the first ever AI Research Club of NIT, Kurukshetra!</b>
     </div>
     <a href="/contact" class="actionbtn">
       Work With Us